Training and development

 - your assessment will be matched against the capabilities of the Newly Qualified Social Worker level of the refreshed Professional Capabilities Framework and the Chief Social Worker's Knowledge and Skills Statement for Social Workers in Adult Services.

 A new training matrix has been developed to support the professional needs of our workforce - from administration officers to service managers.
 We are committed to offering high quality continuous professional development for all our staff.
 Our Social Workers in mental health are supported to achieve Approved Mental Health Practitioner (AMHP) status.
 Social workers with 2 years’ post qualifying experience will be expected to undertake the AMHP training.

 We invest in our employees to make sure you have the right skills and experience to provide a first-class service to the people of Kent.
 We also expect a high standard of social work in return.
 To help you achieve this we have created clear practice standards covering our core social work activities.

-We are accredited with full Investors in People (IiP) status and we are proud of the development opportunities we offer.
+We are proud of the development opportunities we offer.
 Our comprehensive learning and development programme supports you and outlines the skills you need to deliver the work that is expected.